 While it can be tempting to pay just the minimum on your credit card each month, make a point of paying as much as you can — preferably the full balance.
 Any credit card balance carried over to the next month will start accruing interest and that costs you more every day.

-Carrying a balance on your credit cards also impacts your credit utilization rate on your credit report — which will inevitably decrease your credit score.
+Carrying a balance on your credit cards also impacts your credit utilization rate on your credit report — which can decrease your credit score if it exceeds a certain percentage of your available credit.
 A decreased credit score may result in higher APRs on loans or other credit cards you take out in the future.

 4. Spend excess funds wisely